CryptoTools/bitcoin/contrib/easywinbuilder/README.md

 File Hashes
 -----------
-The process will calculate a hash of the disassemblies of the final executables.
-The idea is to validate binaries by several people.
+The script calculates a hash of the disassembly of the final Qt executable.
+The idea is to validate binaries by several people, a little similar to the real Bitcoin build process.
+Currently the disassembly hash is only working for bitcoin-qt.exe whereas namecoind.exe produces different disassembly hashes.
+If you find out why let me know, also if you know a better way of how to get rid of the binary timestamp.
-I am not quite sure if this will reliably result in the same hash for the same build.
-Please let me know if you get different values or know how to improve this feature.

 Problems
 --------